-Essentially an electronic version of Scrabble, Words With Friends (WWF) challenges players to arrange letter tiles into words and earn points based on the tiles chosen; common letters like E award fewer than rarely-seen J's or Q's.
+Essentially an electronic version of Scrabble, video game app Words With Friends (WWF) challenges players to arrange letter tiles into words and earn points based on the tiles chosen; common letters like E award fewer than rarely-seen J's or Q's.
 Seven letters are available to each player, and each is replaced with a new random letter when used.
-A game I play off and on, WWF enjoys these boons compared to Scrabble:
+A game I can easily play off and on, WWF enjoys these boons compared to Scrabble:

 - Free to play

 - Games can be played gradually over days or weeks